-- 15.-(1) A pub-owning business must offer their tied-pub tenant an MRO lease at the tenant's request. - (2) But a pub-owning business need not offer an MRO lease where- - (a) the term of the tenant's lease is one year or less, - (b) the term of the tenant's lease is for a period longer than one year and less than one half of the term of the lease has passed at the date on which the tenant requests an MRO lease, - (c) the tenant has requested an MRO lease within the past two years, - (d) the tenant or the pub-owning business has served a notice to bring the lease to an end, or - (e) the investment exception applies. - (3) Paragraph (2)(a) does not apply where a pub has been occupied for a period of more than one year under successive leases of one year or less. - (4) If a pub-owning business relies upon an exemption under paragraph (2) to refuse an offer of an MRO lease, the pub-owning business must inform their tenant. - (5) The investment exception applies for 5 years from the date an investment agreement was agreed, where the pub-owning business is investing in capital improvement works to the pub which is equal to or higher than the greater of- - (a) £35,000, or - (b) 150% of the annual rent of the pub. - (6) The investment exception does not apply unless- - (a) the investment agreement has been entered into voluntarily by the tenant outside of any obligation arising under their lease, - (b) the tenant has, before entering into the investment agreement, been given the opportunity to obtain alternative estimates for the works, and - (c) the pub-owning business has, before entering into the investment agreement, informed their tenant in writing about how the investment agreement may affect the tenant's right to an MRO lease. - (7) Paragraph 6(c) does not apply where the pub-owning business has entered into an investment agreement preceding the date these Regulations come into force.
+15.-(1) A pub-owning business must offer their tied-pub tenant an MRO lease at the tenant's request.

+- (2) But a pub-owning business need not offer an MRO lease where- - (a) the term of the tenant's lease is one year or less, - $F^{8}(b)$ - (c) the tenant has requested an MRO lease within the past two years, - $[^{F9}(d)$ the tenant or the pub-owning business has served a notice to bring the lease to an end and the remaining term of the tenant's lease is three months or less, or - (e) the investment exception applies.

+(3) Paragraph (2)(a) does not apply where a pub has been occupied for a period of more than one year under successive leases of one year or less.

+(4) If a pub-owning business relies upon an exemption under paragraph (2) to refuse an offer of an MRO lease, the pub-owning business must inform their tenant.

+(5) The investment exception applies for 5 years from the date an investment agreement was agreed, where the pub-owning business is investing in capital improvement works to the pub [^{F10}the cost of which is] equal to or higher than the greater of-

+- (a) £35,000, or - (b) 150% of the annual rent of the pub.

+(6) The investment exception does not apply unless-

+- (a) the investment agreement has been entered into voluntarily by the tenant outside of any obligation arising under their lease, - (b) the tenant has, before entering into the investment agreement, been given the opportunity to obtain alternative estimates for the works, and - (c) the pub-owning business has, before entering into the investment agreement, informed their tenant in writing about how the investment agreement may affect the tenant's right to an MRO lease.

+(7) Paragraph 6(c) does not apply where the pub-owning business has entered into an investment agreement preceding the date these Regulations come into force.

-- (8) The investment exception ceases to apply where capital improvement works arranged under an investment agreement have, without reasonable excuse- - (a) not started within 12 months of the date agreed in the investment agreement, or - (b) stopped for 12 months or more. - (9) For the purposes of paragraph (8), "reasonable excuse" includes where the works do not start, or stop, due to circumstances beyond the control of the pub-owning business or the tenant. - (10) In this regulation-
+(8) The investment exception ceases to apply where capital improvement works arranged under an investment agreement have, without reasonable excuse-

+- (a) not started within 12 months of the date agreed in the investment agreement, or - (b) stopped for 12 months or more.

+(9) For the purposes of paragraph (8), "reasonable excuse" includes where the works do not start, or stop, due to circumstances beyond the control of the pub-owning business or the tenant.

+(10) In this regulation-